Final report for ES17-137

 This project is led by Clemson University in collaboration with the South Carolina SARE Program, the FamilyFarmed organization, non-profit farm advocacy organizations and Clemson and South Carolina State University Extension.
 The goal of the project is to build the capacity of small- and mid-scale farmers to take advantage of the increasing wholesale market demand for locally-grown produce by adopting best practices in food safety, post-harvest handling, packing and business management.
-In this SARE PDP project we will work with FamilyFarmed and our stakeholders to develop a customized Wholesale Success training curriculum and series of training events for Extension agents and other agriculture professionals.
-The curriculum will be designed to train these professionals so that they in turn can help farmers to gain the knowledge and skills needed to implement best harvesting and post-harvest handling practices to access wholesale markets and also to improve the quality of produce for direct markets.
-A series of “Wholesale Success” training events will be held over two years to address stakeholder-identified challenges related to post-harvest handling and other areas that are critical to successful wholesale and direct marketing of fruits and vegetables.
-The project team and FamilyFarmed will collaborate on development of program evaluation protocols as described in the proposal.
-Through this SARE PDP program, a core group of experts in best practices for produce harvest- and post-harvest handling will be established who will continue “Wholesale Success” training programs for local farmers into the future.
+In this SARE PDP project we collaborated with FamilyFarmed and our stakeholders to develop a customized Wholesale Success training curriculum and series of training events for Extension agents and other agriculture professionals.
+The curriculum was designed to train these professionals so that they in turn can help farmers to gain the knowledge and skills needed to implement best harvesting and post-harvest handling practices to access wholesale markets and also to improve the quality of produce for direct markets.
+A series of "Wholesale Success" training events was held over two years to address stakeholder-identified challenges related to post-harvest handling and other areas that are critical to successful wholesale and direct marketing of fruits and vegetables.
+The project team and FamilyFarmed collaborated on development of program evaluation protocols as described in the proposal.
+Through this SARE PDP program, a core group of experts in best practices for produce harvest- and post-harvest handling was stablished who will continue "Wholesale Success" training programs for local farmers into the future.

 The overall goal of the project will be to build the capacity of small- and mid-scale farmers to take advantage of the increasing market demand for locally grown produce by adopting best practices in food safety, postharvest handling, packing and business management.
 Through the project a core group of agriculture professionals will be trained in these practices who in-turn will be able to educate growers by providing the knowledge and skills they need to implement best harvest and post-harvest handling practices to meet the high quality standards that wholesale markets require.